theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/architecture.md

 Argo CD continuously reconciles this repository into the cluster.
 Git is the source of truth for:

 - Rollout objects (base + overlays)
-- AnalysisTemplate resources
-- Environment namespaces and overlays
+- Environment namespaces (`project8-dev`, `project8-pre`, `project8-prod`)
+- AnalysisTemplates used by rollouts
-- Argo CD Application definitions (if used)
+- Argo CD Applications (optional, in `applications/`)

-### 2.2 Argo Rollouts (Progressive Delivery)
+### 2.2 Argo Rollouts (Progressive Delivery Controller)
-Argo Rollouts introduces:
+Argo Rollouts extends Kubernetes deployments by introducing:

-- `Rollout` resources to replace standard `Deployment` rollouts
+- `Rollout` resources (a Deployment-like controller with advanced strategy)
-- Canary strategies with weight steps and pauses
+- Canary steps (setWeight, pause, analysis)
-- `AnalysisRun` execution integrated into rollout steps
+- `AnalysisRun` execution integrated into the rollout controller loop
-- Automatic abort and rollback on failed analysis
+- Automatic abort and rollback based on analysis outcomes

 ### 2.3 Prometheus (Metrics Store + Query API)
-Argo Rollouts can call Prometheus via HTTP to evaluate a rollout gate.
-Prometheus provides:
+Argo Rollouts queries Prometheus over HTTP as part of an AnalysisRun:

-- The metric database (time series)
-- The query language (PromQL)
-- An HTTP endpoint for queries executed by AnalysisRuns
+- Prometheus stores time series scraped from the cluster
+- PromQL selects and transforms those series into values suitable for a gate
+- AnalysisRuns evaluate those values against success/failure conditions

 ### 2.4 Kustomize (Base + Overlays)
-Kustomize keeps shared manifests in a base and applies environment-specific deltas via overlays:
+Kustomize keeps shared manifests in a base and applies environment-specific differences via overlays:

-- `kustomize/base` defines the core Rollout + Services
+- `kustomize/base` defines the core Rollout and stable/canary Services
+- `kustomize/overlays/*` creates namespaces and environment-specific deltas
-- `kustomize/overlays/dev` injects the analysis step via a patch
+- `kustomize/overlays/dev` injects an **analysis step** via a strategic merge patch
-- `analysis/dev` defines the AnalysisTemplate for dev
+- `analysis/dev` defines the AnalysisTemplate used by the dev rollout

 ---

 ## 3. End-to-End Flow

 1. **CI publishes a new image** (Project 1).
-2. **GitOps updates manifests** (image tag or rollout changes).
+2. **GitOps updates the desired state** (image tag or rollout spec).
-3. **Argo CD syncs** the new desired state.
+3. **Argo CD syncs** the change into the cluster.
-4. **Argo Rollouts creates a new revision** (new ReplicaSet).
+4. **Argo Rollouts detects a pod template change** and creates a new ReplicaSet (new revision).
+5. The rollout executes canary steps:
-5. Rollout shifts traffic to canary and pauses.
+   - shift weight to canary
-6. Rollout executes an **AnalysisRun**:
+   - pause
+   - run analysis (creates an AnalysisRun)
-   - Prometheus query is executed repeatedly on an interval
+6. **AnalysisRun queries Prometheus** repeatedly on an interval and evaluates results.
-   - Results are evaluated against success/failure conditions
-7. If analysis passes, rollout proceeds.
-If analysis fails, rollout aborts and rolls back.
+7. Outcome:
+   - **Pass:** rollout proceeds to the next step and eventually promotes.
+   - **Fail/Error:** rollout aborts and returns to the previous stable revision.

 ---